Staying Safe Online @ Headcorn School

 For Pupils...

-ACCEPTING - Accepting emails, IM messages, or opening files, pictures or texts from people you don’t know or trust can lead to problems – they may contain viruses or nasty messages!
+Don't accept emails, instant messages, or open files, pictures, or texts from people you don't know or trust.
+They might contain viruses or unpleasant messages.

 Information for Pupils...